Emissions to air

 CO2 and NOx emission levels are closely linked.
 The main sources of NOx emissions from offshore installations are the same as for CO2: combustion of gas and diesel in turbines and engines.
 The level of emissions depends both on the technology used and on fuel consumption.

-Under the revised Gothenburg Protocol, Norway has undertaken a commitment to reduce its overall NOx emissions by 23 % from 2020 compared to the 2005 level.
+Under the revised Gothenburg Protocol, Norway has undertaken a commitment to reduce its overall NOx emissions by 23 % in 2020 compared to the 2005 level.
+This commitment was achieved in 2017.
 Emissions from the petroleum sector are directly regulated by means of conditions included in plans for development and operation (PDOs) and in permits under the Pollution Control Act.

 In 2007, Norway introduced a tax on NOx emissions to encourage cost-effective emission cuts.
 For the petroleum industry, the tax applies to emissions from large gas turbines and machinery, and from flaring.
 Businesses that are affiliated with the environmental agreement between the Norwegian state and a number of business organisations on measures to reduce NOx emissions are exempted from the tax.